🕹️ Work With YouTube In SmarterQueue

-SmarterQueue makes it easy to schedule and publish YouTube Shorts.
-Whether you're creating original content or repurposing existing videos, you can upload and schedule Shorts directly through the Post Editor and track their performance with built-in analytics.
+SmarterQueue makes it easy to schedule and publish YouTube videos.
+Whether you're creating original content or repurposing existing videos, long form or short, you can upload and schedule directly through the Post Editor and track their performance with built-in analytics.

 - How To Add Your YouTube Channel To SmarterQueue